Updated October 18, 2021

 Download a gallery map in advance

-To help create a contactless experience, we will not be distributing a printed map and guide.
+To reduce contact, we will not be distributing a printed map and guide.
 Download a map to your smartphone to use during your visit.

 SAM has implemented many safety measures and has a state-of-the-art ventilation system, but cannot guarantee zero risk; a risk of exposure to COVID-19 exists in any public setting.